Level/bench/README.md

 ### `put`

-Perform concurrent `put()` operations on random or sequential string keys and values.
+Perform concurrent `put()` operations.
 Records the Simple Moving Average (SMA) of the duration of the last 1000 writes, as well as the Cumulative Moving Average (CMA) of the throughput in MB/s.
 Options:

 - `-n`: amount of operations, default 1e6
 - `--concurrency`: default 4